Tesohh/omniscience/README.md

 **So this project is about**:
 1. Creating a single database of filenames / slugs / id's / aliases etc. for linking
-2. Recognize "namespaced" links in all supported formats (eg. `[[omni:my-note]]` in markdown or `@omni.my-note` in typst)
+2. Recognizing "namespaced" links in all supported formats (eg. `[[omni:my-note]]` in markdown or `@omni.my-note` in typst)
-3. Recognize format specific links (eg. `[[obs-note]]` in obsidian vaults)
+3. Recognizing format specific links (eg. `[[obs-note]]` in obsidian vaults)
-4. Provide autocomplete and other assistances when creating pages through a language server
+4. Providing autocomplete and other assistances when creating pages through a language server
+5. (Potentially also having a neovim plugin for even more assistance for neovim users)
-5. "Compile" all files into a single directory, with all links normalized (eg. `@omni.my-note` => `https://example.com/omni/my-note`)
+6. "Compiling" all files into a single directory, with all links normalized (eg. `@omni.my-note` => `https://example.com/omni/my-note`)
-6. Run these files through an SSG (provided by the user), like Hugo to get a nice "digital garden"
+7. Running these files through an SSG (provided by the user), like Hugo to get a nice "digital garden"

+For now, the project will plan to support:
+- Obsidian (markdown with wikilinks)
+- Org (also with roam)
+- Typst

+More formats may be added in the future.

+The LSP will of course work on any LSP-supported editor, although everything will be made with neovim users (like me) in mind.

+More editor specific plugins may come in the (far) future.

 ## personal reasons
 i wanted to make this project as i am a hyper-configurer and have tried many different PKM systems,